USDepartmentofLabor/Swift-Federal-Data-SDK/README.md

 ### Documentation
 Documentation for this SDK can be found at [http://USDepartmentofLabor.github.io/Swift-Federal-Data-SDK](http://USDepartmentofLabor.github.io/Swift-Federal-Data-SDK).

-Sample code for this SDK is coming soon.
+Sample code for this SDK can be found at [http://usdepartmentoflabor.github.io/Swift-Sample-App/](http://usdepartmentoflabor.github.io/Swift-Sample-App/).

 ## Federal API compatibility
 This SDK should work the following APIs.
 We encourage you to test this with the APIs below as well as other federal APIs: